kennethaar/KeyOptimizer/README.md

 ## Warning
 If you don't have the AltGr key, but a regular right alt key, you might be out of luck, since it could seriously mess with other applications.
 This is because many apps use Alt as the accelerator key.

-## Warranty
-There is absolutely no warranty whatsoever.
-None, zero, zilch.
-If this script eats your computer.
-Well, too bad.
-There is nothing I can do about it.
-But please let me know of any issues and I can look into it.
-Who knows, We might even solve a bug or two together

 ### Installing
 EXE version:
 1. Just download the KeyOptimizer.exex file and doubleclick on it.
 In your tray you should see a keyboard icon.
 Hovering over it should show you how to suspend and reactivate it.